Trade Show Attendee Data for SDRs: A Complete Guide

 Trade show attendee data is a structured dataset of individuals confirmed or expected to attend a specific industry event.
 It typically includes full names, job titles, company names, email addresses, and sometimes LinkedIn profile URLs.

-For SDRs, attendee data transforms a trade show from a chaotic networking scramble into a targeted prospecting channel.
-Instead of hoping to bump into the right people on the exhibition floor, you know exactly who will be there and can reach out weeks in advance.
+For SDRs, this transforms a trade show from a chaotic day of wandering the floor into a targeted prospecting channel.
+Instead of hoping to bump into the right people, you know exactly who's going to be there and can reach out weeks before they land.

-82% of trade show attendees have buying authority.
-That means the average trade show floor is denser with decision-makers than almost any other prospecting channel available to an SDR.
-The challenge is not whether the right people are there -- it is whether you can identify and reach them before your competitors do.
+The Center for Exhibition Industry Research (CEIR) reports that the majority of trade show attendees hold buying authority or influence purchasing decisions.
+The floor of an average trade show is denser with decision-makers than almost any other prospecting channel.
+The problem isn't whether the right people are there.
+It's whether you can identify and reach them before your competitors do.

 Why Does Trade Show Attendee Data Matter for SDRs?

 Most SDR teams invest heavily in attending trade shows but leave the attendee research to chance.
 They show up, walk the floor, scan badges, and hope for the best.
-The result is a handful of lukewarm leads and a stack of business cards that go cold within days.
+The result: a handful of lukewarm leads and a stack of business cards that go cold within days.

-• Pre-event meeting booking: Reach out 3-5 weeks before the show and schedule meetings in advance.
-SDRs who do this consistently report 3x more qualified conversations per event.
+- Pre-event meeting booking: Reach out 3-5 weeks before the show and schedule meetings in advance.
+SDR teams who do this consistently fill their calendars before they even check into the hotel.

-• ICP filtering: Instead of talking to everyone, filter the attendee list against your Ideal Customer Profile and focus only on high-fit prospects.
+- ICP filtering: Instead of talking to everyone who walks by your booth, filter the attendee list against your Ideal Customer Profile and focus only on high-fit prospects.

-• Personalized outreach: Reference the specific event, the prospect's LinkedIn post about attending, or a relevant session they plan to visit.
+- Personalized outreach: Reference the specific event, the prospect's LinkedIn post about attending, or a relevant session they're planning to hit.

-• Faster post-event follow-up: Contact attendees within 24-48 hours while the event is still fresh, instead of waiting weeks for organizer-provided lead scans.
+- Faster post-event follow-up: Contact attendees within 24-48 hours while the event is fresh, instead of waiting weeks for organizer-provided lead scans.

 Start building your attendee outreach list 4-6 weeks before the event.
-This gives you time to research prospects, craft personalized messages, and run a two-wave email sequence (one at 3-5 weeks, another at 3-5 days before the show).
+This gives you time to research prospects, write real personalized messages, and run a two-wave email sequence: one at 3-5 weeks out, another at 3-5 days before the show.

 How Do SDRs Get Trade Show Attendee Data?